18.6 Structures of the Female Reproductive System

 Bacteria and pH in the Vagina

-A healthy is home to many that help prevent pathogens (such as yeast) from colonizing the vagina.
-The in the vagina is normally between 3.8 and 4.5, and this acidity also helps keep pathogenic microorganisms from colonizing it.
+A healthy vagina is home to many symbiotic bacteria that help prevent pathogens (such as yeast) from colonizing the vagina.
+The pH in the vagina is normally between 3.8 and 4.5, and this acidity also helps keep pathogenic microorganisms from colonizing it.
 The vagina constantly sheds its epithelium, so it is considered self-cleaning.
 As a consequence, there is no need for douching to clean it.
 Physicians actually discourage the practice, as it may upset the normal bacterial and pH balance in the vagina, although washing the vulva with a mild soap is good practice.

 Uterus

-The (commonly called the womb) is a pear-shaped, muscular organ that is about 7.6 cm (about 3 in) long.
-It is located above the vagina and behind the in the centre of the pelvis.
+The uterus (commonly called the womb) is a pear-shaped, muscular organ that is about 7.6 cm (about 3 in) long.
+It is located above the vagina and behind the bladder in the centre of the pelvis.
 The position of the uterus in the pelvis is stabilized by several ligaments and bands of supportive tissue.
 The uterus is where a fetus develops during gestation, and the organ provides mechanical protection and support for the developing offspring.
 Contractions of the muscular wall of the uterus are responsible for pushing the fetus out of the uterus during childbirth.

 18.6.2 Uterus and Vagina